Why I Love doTERRA Essential Oils

 doTERRA also have a strong philanthropic culture.
 Their Healing Hand Foundation contributes to many initiatives world-wide, to help provide support and relief where it is needed most.
 Once such initiative is Operation Underground Railroad – helping to rescue children from sex trafficking with the ultimate goal of completely eradicating this awful industry.

 Finally, doTERRA obviously also provide a unique opportunity to build your own business with them, with very little start-up cost (the price of a set of oils and a few brochures will get you on your way).
-As a business owner, I appreciate how incredible this as, considering the huge amount of capital we had to raise in order to get things off the ground.
+As a business owner myself (aside from clinical practice, I run a successful food business), I appreciate how incredible this as, considering the huge amount of capital we had to raise in order to get things off the ground.

 The business provides freedom to fit your schedule, generous compensation, personal growth, and connection with a wonderfully supportive community behind the scenes.
 I feel at home here am and very grateful for that.